How we reported “You’re Here Because of Your Tattoos”

 Can you give us any updates on the men featured in the story?

-Noah: All of the men sent to CECOT by the Trump administration—including the men featured in our story—are still believed to be there.
+Lanard: All of the men sent to CECOT by the Trump administration, including the men featured in our story, are still believed to be there.
 To the best of our knowledge, none of the families have heard anything from their loved ones.
 As more time passes, the reality that the Trump administration is not planning to rectify its obvious mistakes seems to be setting in.
 I, understandably, now sense more hopelessness in my interactions with the relatives of people at CECOT.
-They’ve done most of what they can: They’ve gathered documents showing that their relatives did not have criminal histories in Venezuela; they’ve found photos of their relatives’ tattoos to show they are not gang-related; and they’ve shared their stories with multiple American and Venezuelan reporters.
+They’ve done most of what they can: They’ve gathered documents showing that their relatives did not have criminal histories in Venezuela, they’ve found photos of their relatives’ tattoos to show they are not gang-related, and they’ve shared their stories with multiple American and Venezuelan reporters.
 But their loved ones are still there.

 What impact might the Supreme Court ruling on the fate of Kilmar Abrego Garcia have on the guys in your story?